kkh1486/waffle-healthycamera-android/README.md

 Enter your e-mail

-Enter your password and click the Sign Up button
+Enter your password and click the Join button

 -> Click on the confirmation link by email